blackstork-io/fabric/docs/language/configs.md

 It's recommended to use the most restrictive glob pattern possible.

-Note, the filtering doesn't apply to the variables exposed in `env` object.
+Note, that the filtering doesn't apply to the variables exposed in `env` object: it's the user's responsibility to make sure that their Fabric template doesn't expose sensitive environment variables.
 {{< /hint >}}

 ## Metadata